aztecrex/java-translatebot/POLISH.md

 - quick dispatch to second lambda
    - requires that we make a really small dispatcher jar
 - better landing page after authorizing
-- do not uses "In" in the message rewrite
 - implement oauth state